EquityTeam Gold Logo Silver Text

 • Utilities: If you cover utility bills such as water or electricity, those costs are deductible.

-• Professional Fees: Costs for accounting, legal advice, or property management services also qualify.
+• Professional Fees: Costs for accounting, legal advice, or rental property management services also qualify.

 Understand Repairs vs. Improvements

-Repairs keep your property in good working condition, like fixing a leaky faucet or patching drywall.
+Repairs keep your residential rental property in good working condition, like fixing a leaky faucet or patching drywall.
 These are deductible in the year they are made.

 A Contractor Touching Up Paint On A Wall